TaceoLabs/noir-poseidon/README.md

 That is, these are **permutations only**, not complete hash functions.
 To use them as hash functions, apply appropriate construction techniques such as sponge constructions or compression functions.
 For examples see the respective READMEs for [Poseidon](poseidon/README.md) and [Poseidon2](poseidon2/README.md).
 Have a look in the respective sub-folders for further instructions on how to use the libraries and installation.

+On top of the permutations, [eddsa_poseidon2](eddsa_poseidon2) provides a complete EdDSA signature verifier over the BabyJubJub curve that uses Poseidon2 as its signature hash.
+It builds on [poseidon2](poseidon2) from this repository and pulls in the BabyJubJub curve implementation from [TaceoLabs/oprf-nr](https://github.com/TaceoLabs/oprf-nr/tree/main/babyjubjub) as a git dependency.
+See [its README](eddsa_poseidon2/README.md) for details and installation instructions.

 ## Performance